 As a nursing mother, I didn’t even have time to feed myself in the beginning.

 Long nights, days where you can’t nap even though you are exhausted because you don’t want to miss a single second of your baby’s life, watching them sleep.
-And not forgetting to check their breathing every 5 minutes! – Ashley
+And not forgetting to check their breathing every 5 minutes! – Ash

 As a husband, father, college student, part-time business owner, and an IT technician I was tired often.
-By the time I arrive home from college and work, I am already exhausted with little energy left.
+By the time I arrive home from college and work, I was already exhausted with little energy left.

 How do I combine all these roles?